hapax/hapax.github.io/assets/spotit.md

 	</div>
 	</figure>

-I enjoy the game, but like many mathematically-minded folk who play it, became distracted by the question: how does it work?
+I enjoyed playing the game, but like many mathematically-minded folk who encounter it, became distracted by the question: how does it work?
 Somewhat nontrivially, as it turns out.

 #### Finite projective planes